-Migraines are a type of reversible neurological deficit with alternating one-sided head throbbing and/or pulsating sensation, can be accompanied with paranesthesia (numbness).
-It can last anywhere from 10mins – 72 hours.
+Migraines are a type of reversible neurological deficit with alternating one-sided head throbbing and/or pulsating sensation, which can be accompanied by paraesthesia (numbness).
+It can last anywhere from 10 minutes to 72 hours.

-- Possible psycho-social factor influences – stress, depression, anxiety, burnout, family issues etc.
+Possible psychosocial factor influences such as stress, depression, anxiety, burnout, family issues etc.

-Tension-type headaches are a primary form of headache (unlike Cervicogenic headache which are secondary to structural referral pain from neck) which stems from the central or peripheral nervous system (Bendtsen, 2000).
+Tension-type headaches are a primary form of headache; unlike Cervicogenic headache, which is secondary to structural referral pain from the neck.
+Tension-type headaches stem from the central or peripheral nervous system (Bendtsen, 2000).

 Chin Tuck Exercise

-This simple, making a double chin exercise can be performed easily from your desk, this aims to train the deeper stabilizing muscles in your upper neck, improving its endurance and decrease the chances of being fatigued!
+This simple exercise to tuck your chin, making a double chin, can be performed easily from your desk.
+It aims to train the deeper stabilising muscles in your upper neck, improving its endurance and decreasing the chances of being fatigued.

-If you liked this, you’re sick of neck pain and/or headaches and you want to live pain free and improve productivity and reduce stress, then send us a personal message or email.
-Here at Pinnacle Health Group, we have experienced Physiotherapists, Psychologists, Massage/Myotherapists, and Dietitians working together to help you reach your wellness goals.
+If you’re sick of neck pain and/or headaches and you want to live pain free and improve productivity and reduce stress, book a session with our Physiotherapists.
+Here at Pinnacle Health Group, we have experienced Physiotherapists, Psychologists, Massage Therapists, Myotherapists, and Dietitians working together to help you reach your wellness goals.